Weight space Detection of Backdoors in LoRA Adapters: Limitations

 \section{Limitations}

+Although the detector avoids model execution, deployment on a new model family still requires computing the descriptors over a labeled calibration set to fit the standardization statistics and decision threshold, and screening each adapter then requires QR/SVD-based feature extraction for the four attention projections at the selected layer.
+We keep this richer computation because Section~\ref{sec:feature_projection_structure} shows that the signal is distributed across feature families and projections rather than concentrated in a single scalar cue; a cheaper collapsed summary would likely be less robust across backbones.
+The trade-off is higher per-adapter screening cost at repository scale.

-Although the proposed detector is data-agnostic and does not require model execution, it relies on a benign reference bank for Z-score calibration.
-If the reference distribution is not representative of the target deployment setting or is partially contaminated, detection performance may degrade.
-This reflects a general limitation of statistical anomaly detection methods that depend on reference distributions rather than absolute decision rules.
-The method assumes a non-adaptive attacker.
-An adversary aware of the detection mechanism could attempt to regularize training to obscure spectral signatures by dispersing energy across singular modes or increasing spectral entropy.
-Such evasion would introduce a trade-off between backdoor effectiveness and stealth, but robustness against fully adaptive attacks remains an open challenge.
+The method also assumes a non-adaptive attacker.
+An adversary aware of the detector could attempt to regularize training so that the malicious update is spread more diffusely across attention projections or singular modes.
+Such evasion would introduce a trade-off between backdoor effectiveness and geometric stealth, but robustness against fully adaptive attacks remains an open problem.